CSF0074/url2pdf/README.md

 ## 👨‍💻 Author

 **Chaitanya Falari**
-Built as a learning & academic project.
+Built as a assignment project.

 ---